LoopringSecondary/neo-protocol/docs/claim_LRN.md

 Please check out the [sendrawtransaction doc](http://docs.neo.org/zh-cn/node/cli/2.7.4/api/sendrawtransaction.html) for how to send raw transactions.
 And here is an [example](https://neotracker.io/tx/de8b5e8dcd601ff3ec8ebb5c9835fb7ac002650db32601bb92d772f6088d4ee5) for LRN withdrawal.

 The script to run is `1c2018072413270000a60f148dd6df43259886e10e4fd26d896e2394eb51c108776974686472617767f7c5643ab1896195b8abe8cfd2e3b450441ca45c`.
 You need to replace `2018072413270000a60f148dd6df43259886e10e4fd26d896e2394eb` with something new.
 The first 8 bytes (`2018072413270000`) is a random number; the remaining part (`a60f148dd6df43259886e10e4fd26d896e2394eb`) is your address's scriptHash.
 Neo changed its fee model in 2019, and all transactions greater than 1024 bytes need to pay fees.
 To reduce the transaction size, authorization scripts may no longer part of such transactions.
 Please check out this [transaciton](https://neotracker.io/tx/43b530e62377ad4c5b5b2b6468963582ccbbfa4b4cab239a09e1666a4dd98039) for more information.

-Please read NEO's documentation for more information or contact NEO.
+If help is required, please read NEO's documentation for more information or contact NEO for technical support.

-## The airdrop is 100% contract based

-LRN airdrop is 100% smart contract-based.
-Loopring used to provide an easy-to-use UI for the claiming, but we stopped the service to reduce cost.
-If you run into issues, please contact NEO for technical support.